djaus2/PhotoTimingDjaus/README.md

 ## Recent

 The WPF app has been updated to calculate time from gun.
 The guntime is taken from audio (microsphone).
 So the video is recording before the gun.
 Continued development of teh WPF app.
-Big changes to teh UI and functionality.
+> Big changes to the WPF UI and functionality.

 A simple phototiming app for Athletics etc where a finish line is filmed with say, a phone, and a stitched image is created by taking the middle vertical line of pixels from each video frame and stiching together the phototiming image.
 Previously has a similar app that used AForge.
 Note that video FramesPerSecond are typically 30 so each line represents 0.033 of s second and hence this is the resolution of any timing.
 Commercial equipment would be to thousandths or tens of thousandths of a second.